 Japan is one of the world’s leading markets for cosmetic and personal care products.
 The experts expect the beauty and personal care products market to grow at a CAGR of 3.5% for the next five years.
 Along with this, Cosmetics shipments within Japan generates a market value of around 2.7 trillion Japanese yen.
+Due to this market size, many global manufacturers show interest to register and market their products in Japan.

 Top reasons to choose Japan market for your cosmetic products